 The clothing you wear can make a massive difference to your ride experience.
 It’s important to wear the right kit for the job and that requires a bit of layering.

-A breathable layer that’s worn next to the skin under a jersey and comes in a variety of thicknesses.
-On a warm day, a thin version will help wick sweat away from your body, and when worn on a cool day will help keep warmth in.
+A baselayer is a breathable layer that’s worn next to the skin under a jersey or jacket and comes in a variety of thicknesses.
+On a warm day, a thin version will help wick sweat away from your body, and when worn on a cool day it will help keep warmth in.

-A lot of these have a longer back section that covers your lower back and stops the ‘builder’s bum’ look.
-Most use man-made fabrics, though Merino wool is becoming popular.
+A lot of these have a longer back section that covers your lower back, keeps you warmer and stops the ‘builder’s bum’ look.
+Many use man-made fabrics, but Merino wool or a wool mix is also popular.

 Jersey choice depends on conditions, with plenty of options for fabric type and thickness, not to mention sleeve length.
 Its main role is to work with your baselayer to wick sweat and insulate your core.

-A full zip will give you the most options for ventilation while riding, and you’ll need easy-to-access pockets for removed layers if you ride without a pack.
+A full zip will give you the most options for ventilation while riding, and you’ll need easy-to-access pockets to stash removed layers if you ride without a pack.

 Tights and overshorts

-If you’re a mountain biker, adding an extra layer underneath your baggies in the form of roadie-style Lycra shorts, 3/4s or tights will make life a load warmer.
+If you’re a mountain biker, adding an extra layer underneath your baggies in the form of roadie-style Lycra shorts, 3/4s or tights will make life a load warmer, too.

 On wet days, waterproof overshorts could be the ticket.
 Road riders often wear shorts under their tights for extra warmth on particularly cold days.

-When it gets cold, wearing a layer under your helmet can make a massive difference, especially with the wind chill of travelling at speed downhill.
+When it gets chilly, wearing a layer under your helmet can make a difference, especially with the wind chill when travelling at speed downhill.
 Despite common beliefs, you don’t actually lose a great deal of heat from your head, but a cold head feels terrible.

 Even the most flimsy overshoes will offer a huge step in cold comfort on the road; mountain bikers are better off with waterproof/insulated socks and/or winter shoes, and winter shoes or boots are an option for roadies too.